 Latest Update

 The City of St. John’s is making progress on the development of the Crosstown Shared-Use Path (SUP).
-Work will begin on eastern section of the route, from Portugal Cove Road to Logy Bay Road, on July 16.
+Check out the map to review the full trail route.

 The Crosstown SUP has been designed with strong input from the community.
 Public engagement began in 2023 and helped shape key design elements, including path alignment, surface materials, trailheads and rest areas, lighting, crosswalks, signals, and wayfinding features.
 The goal is to create an accessible, inclusive, and connected route that reflects the needs of residents.

 The 2.4 kms of shared-use path will be approximately three metres wide and paved, offering a safe and accessible surface for people of all ages and abilities.
-It will accommodate walking, cycling, scooting, stroller use, and mobility aids, and connect to existing active transportation routes throughout the city.
+It will accommodate walking, running, cycling, scooting, stroller use, and mobility aids, and connect to existing active transportation routes throughout the city.
 The new path will replace sidewalks in areas along the route, while also aligning or upgrading existing trails.

 To complete this work, removal of some trees and shrubs will be required along the shared-use path route.
 However, new trees and shrubs will be replanted as part of this project.
 An Arborist is involved to ensure that landscape plans, removals, replanting, transplanting and tree protection along the project route are completed according to industry best practices.